salmaissifu4-hash/Recipe-finder/README.md

 Easily manage your recipe collection with favorites and shopping lists that persist across sessions using local storage.

 ### Beautiful Interface
-Modern design with gradient color schemes, smooth transitions, and an intuitive user experience across all devices.
+Modern design with food photography backgrounds, smooth transitions, and an intuitive user experience across all devices.

 ## 👩‍💻 Author